maxlebedev/maleficer/README.md

         * Same for charger enemies
     - Portals, that are like traps with the on-step
         * but instead of dmg, position changes
-    - Hidden trap that ticks twice like bomb, then explodes
 ## UX
     - use that M icon
     - other menus probably want backgrounds.